Periodic Reeb flows and products in symplectic homology: -actions by loops of Hamiltonian diffeomorphisms

-It follows from the construction of the map $f$ in \cite{Ciel_Fra_Oan} that the image $\im(f)$ consists of all elements of $\check{SH}(\Sigma)$ that are represented by orbits in the regions (IV) and (V) of Figure~\ref{fig:V_shaped_H}.
-Thus, $g_0, \ldots, g_M$ lie in the image of $f$, and so does any positive power of $s$ multiplied to some $g_j$.
-In contrast, any negative power of $s$ has action less than $-\epsilon$, hence it can only be represented with orbits in region (III) and does not lie in $\im(f)$.
-In total, $g_0, \ldots, g_M$ generate $\im(f) \cong SH(W) / \im(h)$ as a module over $\ZZ_2[s]$.
-By Lemma~\ref{lem_S_g^k_lin_indep}, this module is torsion-free, hence it is free by \cite[Theorem~9.3]{Rotman} (since $\ZZ_2[s]$ is a principal ideal domain). \end{proof}
+\begin{proof} It follows from the construction of the map $f$ in \cite{Ciel_Fra_Oan} that the image $\im(f)$ consists of all elements of $\check{SH}(\Sigma)$ that are represented by orbits in the regions (IV) and (V) of Figure~\ref{fig:V_shaped_H}.
+Thus, we can choose generators $b_1, \ldots, b_m$ of $\check{SH}(\Sigma)$ over $\ZZ_2[s,s^{-1}]$ (resp.\ $\ZZ_2((s^{-1}))$ if $I(g)=0$) that are contained in $\im(f)$.
+(Namely, for $I(g)\neq 0$, any element is represented by a finite sum of orbits, so it suffices to apply $S_g$ to each $b_i$ sufficiently many times.
+For $I(g)=0$, the same can be done after choosing the generators such that they are represented by finite sums of orbits, e.g.\ choosing the generators as in the proof of Lemma~\ref{lem_SH_fin_gen_Ig_eq_0}.)